mac-comp127/cell-absorption/README.md

 Now make the code work with many cells:

 - Make `populateCells()` initialize `cells = new ArrayList<>()`.
-- Now take the _rest_ of `populateCells()` and put it in a do-n-times loop so that it creates 200 cells and adds them to the list.
+- Take the _rest_ of `populateCells()` and put it in a do-n-times loop so that it creates 200 cells and adds them to the list.
     - Hint: Be sure that you add the cells to the canvas _and_ the list!
 - Take the part where the cell moves and grows, and put it in a loop so that _all_ the cells move and grow.